linkerd/linkerd/docs/config.md

 and can be used in production systems where host configurations are largely static.
 Since its easy to modify, it is also convenient starting point for systems that want to upgrade to a dedicated service discovery endpoint.
-Finally, when chained with precedence rules, it can also a convenient way to add local service discovery overrides for debugging or experimental purposes.
+Finally, when chained with precedence rules, it can also be a convenient way to add local service discovery overrides for debugging or experimental purposes.

 This service discovery mechanism is tied to the directory set by the